-Pro-Hitler message makes it onto road sign in Queen Creek
+Pro-Hitler message appears on Arizona electronic road sign

 QUEEN CREEK, Ariz.
-(AP) — Drivers in Queen Creek were taken by surprise by an electronic road sign that appeared to be endorsing Hitler.
+(AP) — Drivers in an Arizona town were taken by surprise by an electronic road sign that appeared to be praising Adolf Hitler.

 The Pinal County Sheriff’s Office says it began receiving calls around 2:30 a.m.
-Friday about a sign along a highway displaying the message “Hail Hitler.”
+Friday about a sign along a highway in the town of Queen Creek that was displaying the message “Hail Hitler.”

 KNXV-TV in Phoenix reports sheriff’s officials were unable to reach the private company that owns the sign and Pinal County’s public works department.